 Description

 Energy efficiency program administrators are increasingly including behavior programs as part of their portfolios.
 These programs are characterized by various kinds of outreach, education, and customer engagement designed to motivate increases in conservation and energy management behaviors, and most commonly include participant-specific energy usage information.
-Savings impacts are evaluated by ex-post billing analysis comparing consumption before and after (or with and without) program intervention, and require M&V methods that include customer-specific energy usage regression analysis and randomized controlled trial experimental designs, among others (see Behavioral protocol set forth in the IL-TRM Attachment A: Illinois Statewide Net-to-Gross Methodologies for more information).
+Savings impacts are evaluated by ex-post billing analysis comparing consumption before and after (or with and without) program intervention, and require M&V methods that include customer-specific energy usage regression analysis and randomized controlled trial (RCT) experimental designs, among others (see Behavioral protocol set forth in the IL-TRM Attachment A: Illinois Statewide Net-to-Gross Methodologies for more information).
 As such, initial calculation of savings is treated as a custom protocol.

-An important issue for many stakeholders is whether energy savings from behavior programs continue over time (i.e., whether they persist beyond the initial program year).
+An important issue for many stakeholders is bwhether energy savings from behavior programs continue over time (i.e., whether they persist beyond the initial program year).
 Behavior programs have now been delivered for a number of years in many jurisdictions.
 The weight of evaluation evidence indicates that the energy-saving behaviors influenced through these programs can persist beyond the initial period of program intervention, even without continued program participation.
 This post-treatment savings persistence has implications for calculations of first-year savings, measure life, and cost-effectiveness testing.
 Accounting for persistence will yield savings and cost-effectiveness estimates that more accurately reflect the true benefits of these programs.
 Because annual goals are based on first-year savings, programs should only count savings attributable to first-year spending.
 The effect of persistence of savings beyond the first year should be included in lifetime savings calculations and cost-effectiveness testing.

 The protocol below was developed to outline the adjustments that should be made to account for the persistence of savings beyond the year of program delivery.
-This protocol is applicable to behavior programs of any type, delivered to residential or C&I customers, that has evaluated evidence of program persistence.
-This general protocol should be used for any type of behavior program once supportable assumptions for persistence exist as measured by multi-year, rigorous evaluation studies.
+This protocol is applicable to behavior programs of any type, delivered to residential or C&I customers, that has evaluated evidence of program persistence; however, the persistence values in this version of the protocol are specific to residential home energy reports (HERs)-type programs.
+This general protocol should be used for any type of behavior program once supportable assumptions for persistence exist as measured by multi-year, rigorous evaluation studies; persistence factors for those behavioral programs may differ from the specific factors provided in this measure for HERs-type programs.

 Currently, evaluations calculate a custom value on an annual basis to estimate yearly savings.
 Evaluators typically use a regression analysis to estimate program effects.
 These regression analyses provide what is called an average treatment effect on the treated (ATT) estimate of program savings.
 The ATT approach takes advantage of the presence of a randomly assigned control group for each cohort that received reports in the service territory.
 These regressions use various methods to account for household-specific usage patterns.
 Because of the experimental design, we can assume that the treatment and control groups experienced similar historical, political, economic, and other events that had comparable effects on their energy use.
-Moreover, because these groups experienced generally similar weather conditions, it is not necessary to measure or include weather in the model specification.
+Moreover, because these groups experienced generally similar weather conditions, it is not necessary to measure or include weather in the RCT model specification to calculate initial annual savings related to the program.